OpenPrinting/libcupsfilters/README.md

 make/model/device ID matching, ...

-For compiling and using this package CUPS (2.2.2 or newer), libqpdf (10.3.2 or newer), libjpeg, libpng, libtiff, freetype, fontconfig, liblcms (liblcms2 recommended) and libdbus are needed.
+For compiling and using this package CUPS (2.2.2 or newer), libqpdf (10.3.2 or newer), libjpeg, libpng, libtiff, fontconfig, liblcms (liblcms2 recommended) and libdbus are needed.
 It is highly recommended, especially if non-PDF printers are used, to have at least one of Ghostscript (preferred), Poppler, or MuPDF.